Guides/Grow your audience/SEO/About smart redirects

 About smart redirects

-WordPress automatically redirects visitors to similar content when they try to visit a link on your site that doesn’t exist.
-In this guide, you will learn how smart redirects work and how they help your site.
+Smart redirects automatically send visitors to similar content when they try to visit a link on your WordPress site that does not exist.
+This guide explains how smart redirects work and how they help your site.

-When a visitor lands on a page address that would normally show a page not found message (also known as a 404 error), WordPress searches your site’s posts and pages for matching slugs.
+When a visitor lands on a page address that would normally show a “page not found” message (also known as a 404 error), WordPress searches your site’s posts and pages for matching slugs.
+A slug is the part of a URL that identifies a specific page or post—for example, projects in yourgroovydomain.com/projects/.

-If no matching post or page is found, visitors will see your 404 error page.
+If WordPress finds no matching post or page, visitors see your 404 error page.

 Smart redirects help keep links working.
 Visitors and search engines can still reach your content even if the link contains a typo or is outdated.